 The role of the curriculum team is to:

 - Provide a strategic lead and direction for the curriculum area;

 - Support and offer advice to colleagues on issues related to the curriculum area;

 - Monitor pupil progress in that curriculum area;

 - Provide efficient resource management for the curriculum area.

 Our governing body is responsible for monitoring the way the school curriculum is implemented.
 The governors monitor the way the school teaches these subjects.
 The Head teacher is responsible for the day to day organisation of the curriculum.
-The Head teacher monitors the curriculum through planning, classroom observation, liaising with the Curriculum Co-ordinators and School Leadership Team (SLT).
+The Head teacher monitors the curriculum through planning, classroom observation, liaising with the Subject Leads and School Leadership Team (SLT).
 Subject leaders monitor the way their subject is taught throughout the school.
 They examine long-term and medium-term planning, and ensure that appropriate teaching strategies are used.
 Subject leaders have responsibility for monitoring standards and ensuring that teachers have the skills and resources they need.

 The Governing Body will review this policy statement annually and update, modify or amend it as it considers necessary to ensure the policy meets the needs of Brinsworth Whitehill.